NextronSystems/analysis-cockpit-manual/usage/faqs.rst

 What are the conditions defined to assign new events to that case?

-I uploaded a File to Case Comments/Attachments.
-When I download it again it is encrypted.
+What is the password used to protect file downloads?
 -----------------------------------------------------------------------------------------
 Artefacts uploaded to a case might be malware.
 To ensure the file is not automatically deleted by antivirus or executed by an unknowing user, we zip all files in the attachments and encrypt the ZIP file with a default password.
-The default password ``infected`` can be used to decrypt the file.
+The default password ``infected`` can be used to extract the file.

 I am using a Reverse Proxy to access the Analysis Cockpit.
 What do I have to take care of?
 ------------------------------------------------------------------------------------------